Beating Depression

 Reset your body clock ...

-head outside at sunrise in bare feet and soak up some morning light
+head outside at sunrise and exercise in bare feet on bare earth

 go to bed at a regular time

-leave your phone outside the bedroom and read a good book - ideally, fiction
+leave your phone outside the bedroom and read a good book - ideally, inspiring fiction

-create a dark, quiet bedroom - cover the windows
+create a dark, quiet, cool bedroom - cover the windows

 sleep cool, not hot, and change the air if you wake during the night